cinthiagodoi/Mastermind/README.md

 # Mastermind

-Aa mastermind game, building in Ruby.
+A mastermind game, building in Ruby.

 ### Prerequisites